 From Leiden to Amsterdam

 Rembrandt was born in 1606 to a miller and a baker’s daughter in Leiden, the textile capital of the Dutch Republic.
-After apprenticing for years with a local artist, young Rembrandt traveled to Amsterdam, the epicenter of seventeenth-century Dutch art.
+After apprenticing with a local artist for years, young Rembrandt traveled to Amsterdam, the epicenter of seventeenth-century Dutch art.

 In Amsterdam, Rembrandt spent six months under the tutelage of Pieter Lastman.
 However brief, this second apprenticeship would have a profound and lasting impact on the aspiring artist.
 Like Lastman, Rembrandt had a talent for bringing religious and mythological narratives to life.

 For Lastman as for Rembrandt, such scenes were wrought across rich, glistening surfaces through the nimble manipulation of light and shadow.
 Rembrandt’s masterful chiaroscuro—alternately subtle and dramatic—became a stylistic hallmark.

 A formidable draughtsman, Rembrandt possessed a natural fluidity of line and feel for a form that shines through all three of his chosen media.
 In his paintings, he deftly layered thin glosses of oil paint to create depth and luminosity, giving his work the illusion of being lit from within.
 He ignited this technical prowess through bold compositional choices and a flair for visual storytelling.

 Upon leaving Lastman’s workshop, Rembrandt set up an independent studio and started taking on his own apprentices.
 He quickly rivaled Amsterdam’s finest in skill and renown, enjoying the eager patronage of the city’s wealthy, prominent citizens.
 Before long, Rembrandt had attracted the attention of Prince Frederick Hendrik, the Dutch stadholder.